About the Albuquerque Rail Yards Master Plan Process

 - Advisory Board Agendas, Minutes and Meeting Notes

-The City and Samitaur Constructs, Master Developer of the Rail Yards, are pleased to announce the development of a Master Plan to guide the redevelopment of the City-owned Rail Yards site in Barelas.
+The City and Samitaur Constructs, Master Developer of the Rail Yards, are pleased to announce the adoption of a Master Plan to guide the redevelopment of the City-owned Rail Yards site in Barelas.

 The Master Plan project began in 2008 with the City Council's creation of the Rail Yards Advisory Board (RYAB) and the City's subsequent issuance of a Request for Proposal to redevelop the historic 27.3-acre site.
 Samitaur Constructs was selected by the RYAB and Council in 2011, and a series of meetings was initiated in mid-2012 to gather ideas and aspirations for redevelopment of the site from various stakeholders, including the Rail Yards Advisory Board, the Barelas, South Broadway and San Jose Neighborhood Associations, the WHEELS Museum, the New Mexico Steam Locomotive and Railroad Historical Society and the general public.
 Preliminary concepts for the Master Plan were first presented at a public meeting in Barelas in late 2012 and several additional meetings to further consider these concepts followed.
-Information and ideas from these discussions were used to inform the Draft Rail Yards Master Development Plan, which is available for public review below.
-Once adopted, the Rail Yards Master Development Plan will provide the policy framework and design standards (see the Barelas Sector Development Plan for zoning regulations) to guide redevelopment of the site and its structures.
+Information and ideas from these discussions were used to inform the Draft Rail Yards Master Development Plan, which was subsequently reviewed and adopted by the City Council and adopted on June 16, 2014.
+The Rail Yards Master Development Plan provides the policy framework and design standards (see the Barelas Sector Development Plan for zoning regulations) to guide redevelopment of the site and its structures.

-- Section 1 (includes Executive Summary, Existing Conditions, Public Input Process, Zoning Compliance & Regulatory Framework, Goals & Policies)
+- (includes Executive Summary, Existing Conditions, Public Input Process, Zoning Compliance & Regulatory Framework, Goals & Policies, Development Regulations)

-- May 2014: Council’s Land Use, Planning and Zoning (LUPZ) Committee will hold their second hearing
+- May 2014: Council’s Land Use, Planning and Zoning (LUPZ) Committee held its second hearing

 - 12/12/2013: Environmental Planning Commission (EPC) recommended approval to the City Council